Front-Desk Workflow Support for Ontario Dental Clinics

 01

-Patient calls after hours or a busy moment
+Patient calls after hours or during a busy moment

-Forwarded calls reach Zamya whenever your team can't pick up — evenings, weekends, lunch, or mid-rush.
+Forwarded calls reach Zamya when your team cannot pick up — evenings, weekends, lunch, or during a busy stretch at the front desk.

 02